AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 1. Create a new folder with the updated index name within the ui.apps directory:
     * Example: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/`

-2. Add a configuration file named `.content.xml` with the custom configurations inside the newly created folder.
+2. Add a configuration file `.content.xml` with the custom configurations inside the newly created folder.
 Below is an example of a customization:

     Filename: `ui.apps/src/main/content/jcr_root/_oak_index/damAssetLucene-8-custom-1/.content.xml`